Better-Call-Jason/nginx-streaming-server-app/README.md

 ## <a name='viewer'></a>Build Your Viewer

-Now, let's set up your front page lobby so that surfers can visit your website and listen to or watch your live stream
+Now, let's set up your front page lobby so that surfers can visit your website and listen to or watch your live stream.
+I designed the front end code to be stylish and responsive, functional on both desktop and mobile browsers.
+There's a lot going on so I won't waste your time to discuss it.
+Big thanks to PicoCSS for amazing semantic CSS which is what is used to style the front end.
+Also using VideoJS, a free video player that handles HLS streams.
+Don't worry if you don't understand what I just said, just copy and paste and you'll have an amazing lobby for your surfers to visit.

 - paste this code to create the viewer page and open it
     `sudo nano /var/www/html/stream.html`